 Interested in providing your family with lean, healthy and delicious meats?
 Looking to save a little money in the process?
 Buy in bulk!
 Here’s how it works!

 Purchase A Share

 Fill Out Cut Sheet

-A Cut Sheet will then be emailed to you to customize how you would like your pork cut & packaged.
+A Cut Sheet will then be emailed to you to customize how you would like your pork or beef cut & packaged.
 We are happy to help with your selection or choose Butchers’ Choice.

 Make Final Payment

 Prior to delivery, we will email you an invoice for the final payment.

 Have you made space in your freezer?
 Do you have a cooler on the porch if you’re not home?

 How Much Meat will I get?